ptycho/ptypy/doc/index.rst

 framework for scientific ptychography compiled by P.Thibault and B. Enders amd licensed under the GPLv2 license.

-It comprises 7 years of experience in the field of ptychography condensed
-to a veratile python package.
-The package covers the whole path of ptychographic analysis after the actual experiment
+It it the result of 7 years of experience in the field of ptychography condensed into a versatile python package.
+The package covers the whole path of ptychographic analysis after the actual experiment is completed
 - from data management to reconstruction to visualization.

 The main idea of ptypy is: *"Flexibility and Scalabality through abstraction"*.
 Most often, you will find a class for every concept of ptychography in
 |ptypy|.
 Using these or other more abstract base classes, new ideas
-may be developed in a rapid manner without the cumbersome overhead of :py:mod:`data<ptypy.core.data>` management
-, memory access or :py:mod:`distributed <ptypy.utils.parallel>` computing.
+may be developed in a rapid manner without the cumbersome overhead of :py:mod:`data<ptypy.core.data>` management, memory access or :py:mod:`distributed <ptypy.utils.parallel>` computing.
 Additionally, |ptypy|
 provides a rich set of :py:mod:`utilities <ptypy.utils>` and helper functions, especially for :py:mod:`input/output <ptypy.io>`